-Back Injuries from Ice and Snow
+Avoiding Back Injuries from Snow and Ice

 Snow sports are fun, avoiding back injuries from ice and snow are the key to winter fun.
 Snow shoveling, slips and falls on the ice and the inevitable tumbles that come from living in a cold weather climate can hurt.
 Proper technique, good equipment and knowing what to do when you do get hurt can make all the difference.
 Reading further now will help you keep little back injuries from ice and snow from becoming big problems later.